 So this begs the question: are these protests and marches and demonstrations worth it anymore?
 After all, most people don't go to protests, and few seem to notice them in the mainstream media.
 The public has grown to despise Bush, his cabal, and his imperialistic wars just by seeing the death toll rise daily, by seeing the ruling cabal implode due to scandals, and by seeing the Iraqi rebels kick our military's asses all over the country.
-Protests that go unseen on TV can't sway any minds, so why do it?
+Protests that go unseen on TV can't sway any minds, so why "We want all of you to be like Rosa Parks today!"
 Of all the words of validation given by the speakers at the demonstration, one stands out.
 A student took the stage and mentioned the recently deceased Rosa Parks' brave act of defiance on a bus on that cold day just two generations ago.
 "We want all of you to be like Rosa Parks today!" she declared.
 Indeed, that was the spirit motivating the World Can't Wait demonstration; to spark a flame of defiance and rebellion similar to Parks'.
 It was in this spirit that we protestors shouted our defiant chant, "Join us, join us, the world can't wait!
-Drive..out... the Bush regime!"
+Drive..out...the Bush regime!"
 What are you waiting for?